Released October 1987

 ‘1951’ is a superb Frisell composition evoking Thelonious Monk’s best work.
 ‘Thrill Seekers’ simply swings like hell and features a classic Frisell fuzzbox solo.
 ‘Twister’ is great fun, Scofield’s affectionate ode to surf rock with some very funky bass and guitar interplay and a short drum solo almost as memorable as Ringo’s on Abbey Road.

 As far as I know, the band toured Europe but never the UK.
 Would love to have seen them.
-This performance is really special.
+The performance below is really special.
 No wonder Frisell is grinning like a Cheshire cat throughout.